Back to blog

 Step 3: Connect tool nodes in Heym

-Open the canvas editor and add an LLM node configured with GPT-4o or Claude Sonnet for reasoning-heavy tasks.
-Add one tool node per action: HTTP Request for external APIs, Database Query for structured data, MCP Tool for any MCP-compatible tool server.
+Open the canvas editor and add an LLM node configured with a frontier reasoning model such as Claude Sonnet for reasoning-heavy tasks.
+Add one tool node per action: HTTP for external APIs, DataTable for structured data, MCP Call for any MCP-compatible tool server.
 Connect each tool's output to the LLM node's tool input and write clear tool descriptions.

 Step 4: Enable Agent Mode and test

-In the LLM node settings, toggle Agent Mode on and set max_iterations to 10.
-Run the agent against 10 diverse test inputs and open the Execution Trace panel.
+In the LLM node settings, toggle Agent Mode on and set Max Iterations to 10.
+Run the agent against 10 diverse test inputs and open the Debug Panel.
 Check two things: does the agent make progress on every iteration, and does it stop when the task is complete?
 Both of the most common failure modes — repeated tool calls and premature stops — are fixed in the system prompt.

 Step 5: Deploy and monitor